TUE-EE-ES/adaptive_frequency_neurons_FMCW_radar/README.md

 ### 4. Visualize Results

 Once the simulations are complete, you can analyze and visualize the performance metrics using the provided Jupyter notebook: `notebooks/performance_measurements.ipynb`.

+### 5. Download recordings

+Download the data from the followinf [link](https://doi.org/10.5281/zenodo.20491183) and uncompress it in the `data` folder.

+Run the notebook in `notebook/recorded_data` to visualize the results.

 <!-- ## Citation